Irina Godunova: Later life

 Upon her husband's death on 17 January 1598, the Rurikids in the male line were extinct.
 Some days before his death, on 3 January, Feodor had stated that Irina would become a nun after his death and made her promise to honor his wish.
-However, after his death, Irina, with no other candidate to the throne, announced her intention to "take power for a short time, so as to protect the Tsardom from tumult".
+However, after his death, Irina, with no other candidate to the throne, feigned that Fedor had bequeathed the throne to her and announced her intention to "take power for a short time, so as to protect the Tsardom from tumult".

 No woman had ever before reigned in her own right in Rus' or Russia.
 The Godunov family convinced the patriarch of the Russian Orthodox church to grant its consent to Irina as an autocrat, and the Boyar Duma to pledge loyalty to her as "Great Sovereign".
 The legal situation was difficult, however: as Irina had never been crowned, she had no authority to hold or convey power: furthermore, although the church and nobility was willing to accept her rule, the public in Moscow rioted at the suggestion of her succession and called her "shameless".
 For nine days after the death of Feodor, the situation was unclear and Irina was de facto ruler.
 Her first act as sovereign was to declare an amnesty of prisoners to win good will of the public, but this act failed as it released dangerous criminals and caused discontent.

 Nine days after the death of her spouse, "in order to prevent great revolt", Irina relinquished formal power to the Boyar Duma and de facto power to her brother Boris Godunov.
 She retired (some historians call it an abdication) to the Novodevichy Monastery (Convent) on the south side of Moscow, where she took monastic vows under the name Aleksandra.
 In fact, it was at the monastery that Boris Godunov was asked by Patriarch Job of Moscow and the Zemsky Sobor to become tsar.
+Despite that, Irina continued to sign official decrees until the day in February 1598 when Boris was acclaimed as tsar by the Boyar Duma.
 Upon the wish of her brother, her name always preceded any other member of the imperial family in the church prayers until her death.

-Irina died on 27 October 1603 (others sources give the date 26 September, still others the year 1604) in the Novodevichy Monastery.
+Irina died on 26 October 1603 (others sources give the date 26 September, still others the year 1604) in the Novodevichy Monastery.
+Like all queens, she was buried in the Ascension Convent of the Moscow Kremlin.